-Overwhelm is an emotion that can lead to burnout, mental stress and physical health problems.
+Overwhelm is an emotion often leading to burnout, mental stress and physical health problems.
 It’s not fun to feel, and yet it is often our go-to emotion when we start feeling busy.
 We usually can’t change our circumstances, but we can choose how we want to respond to them.
 When we allow the overwhelm, stress, and anxiety to seep into our thought process, it keeps us from living the kind of life we really want.

 There are many good reasons for wanting to get control of the overwhelm and stress you might be feeling.
 My first suggestion would be to lean into what you’re feeling.
 Try to identify where you feel it, what it feels like inside your body, and then decide if it is helping or hurting – is it serving you well?
 If not, here are a few ideas to work through and manage those emotions that might be overpowering you.